-Here the mountain air is truly relaxing and the mountain views even better.
-There is so much greenery surrounding Scarlino that the town almost appears engulfed by nature – a small speck of civilisation in the wildest of environments.
+There is so much greenery surrounding Scarlino that the town appears engulfed by nature.
+It’s a small speck of civilisation in the wildest of environments.

-The first documents that mention this castle date back to 973.
-Since then, it has seen its fair shares of rulers and battles.
+The first documents that mention this castle date back to 1108.
+Since then, it has seen its fair share of rulers and battles.

-This church was originally built in the 14th century, but has been constanly restored, making a melting pot of styles and artistic influences.
+This church was originally built in the 13th century, but has been constantly restored, making it a melting pot of styles and artistic influences.

 Originally the residence of the Aldobrandeschi family, it’s worth a visit just to see the antique architecture and white-washed facade.